Re-Volt: PC re-release

 On October 3, 2013, the PC version of Re-Volt was re-released through digital distribution on GOG.com.
 The release was based on the community developed 1.2 Beta patch, with additional support for the original CD tracks as MP3 files.
 The game was pulled on request from the developers of the 1.2 Beta patch in January 2014 due to a misunderstanding with publishers WeGo Interactive, in which the company used parts of the code written by the community without due consent.

 Following the closure of WeGo Interactive, the rights to the title transitioned to a new company called Superday Inc., which was made up of ex-WeGo staff.
 Through Korean publisher H2 Interactive, the PC version was relisted on GOG.com in April 2022, which reverted the game back to the original 1.0 version of the game.
-This version of the game was released on Steam on July 29, 2022, which also includes Steam Workshop.
+This version of the game was released on Steam on 29 July 2022, which also includes Steam Workshop.

 Legacy

+A sequel, RC Revenge, was released in 2000 for the PlayStation and PlayStation 2.
+It was also known as Re-Volt 2.

 Although Acclaim Entertainment has been defunct since 2004, fans continued to support and extend the game by producing fan-made vehicles and courses, and by operating multiplayer servers.
 Fans have created an open-source, cross-platform chat/lobby client called "RV House" that allows players to connect and play online.
-This platform is directly interconnected to the website "Revolt Race", in which, among other features, a monthly set of tracks is chosen to serve as the base for time trialing.
+This platform is directly interconnected to the website "Revolt Race ", in which, among other features, a monthly set of tracks is chosen to serve as the base for time trialing.
 Additionally, more recently the community has set up a Discord channel that serves as the major hub to talk about the game, host, advertise and join races, share content/mods or even help develop new tools and updates for the game - which the latest iteration consists of RVGL, a cross-platform rewrite/port of Re-Volt's source code that runs natively on both Windows and Linux.

 While new players may experience a significant learning curve, the community remains active with records of fastest laps and new courses and cars still being added.
 The fan-base have gone on to maintain the PC version with alpha and beta updates.
 The game was also ported by the fan community to multiple platforms such as Linux, macOS, Android, ODROID, and OpenPandora based on the available source code.